Ed Rendell: Governor of Pennsylvania (2003–2011)

-First term
+First term (2003–2007)

 The first piece of legislation Rendell initiated was The Plan for a New Pennsylvania.
 The plan proposed using slot machine revenue to reduce taxes by $1 billion and included $687 million in increased education funding.
 The plan was to be paid for with a proposed income tax increase from 2.80 percent to 3.75 percent plus increased taxes on utilities and beer.
 The governor's plan passed but with a smaller tax increase to only 3.07 percent and increased education funding of $224 million.
 The final budget deal included additional taxes on cigarettes and utilities.
 Later that year, the Rendell administration passed a prescription drug plan that covered older Pennsylvanians.
 In his first year, Rendell created the Office of Management and Productivity with the goal of cutting $1 billion in administrative expenses by the end of his first term.
 One of the most widely touted successes from Rendell's productivity initiative was strategic sourcing in which he overhauled the Commonwealth's antiquated procurement system, leading to $180 million in annual savings and a quadrupling of Pennsylvania's minority- and women- owned business participation rate.

 Rendell proposed that the 8 cents per gallon tax on beer be raised to 25 cents per gallon.
 Brewery D.G.
 Yuengling & Son spokesman, David Casinelli, was a critic of the tax.
 Casinelli expressed his view on the tax increase proposal by saying, "it seems like every time the state needs money, they come to alcohol or tobacco, and, frankly, it's not fair."

 In 2004, Rendell persuaded the Pennsylvania General Assembly to pass measures to legalize and tax slot machine parlors, with the revenues from these measures to be used to reduce property taxes.
 Prior to this legislation, the only legal forms of gambling in Pennsylvania were horse racing and the state-run lottery.
 Rendell has been criticized by many opponents of legalized gambling.

 In a compromise with the legislature, Rendell accepted a provision requiring that tax reductions only occur in areas where local school boards voted to accept the funding.
 Act 72 funding, as it came to be known, was accepted by only one fifth of Pennsylvania's school districts.

 Following Act 72, Rendell and the Pennsylvania legislature looked at other proposals to reduce property taxes, a key component of his 2002 campaign.
 The governor said he was willing to consider legislation that changes Act 72, and legislative proposals were made to force school districts to accept the money.
 Other proposed legislation would have required the issue to be voted on in each district as a ballot question, rather than decided by school boards.
 Property tax relief and Act 72 were issues of great controversy and have been subject to political gridlock, and it was unclear when changes would be made.